 Provided your holding is between three and 30 hectares of eligible agricultural area and the work you are undertaking is one assisted under the scheme (see Appendix A), the following categories of applicant can submit an application for consideration:

-- 1. owner-occupiers

-- 2. applicants under the following categories of tenancy agreement, must have at least five years remaining on their lease on the date of application:

-- small landholders (Scotland) Acts 1911-31

-- 1991 Act Tenancy

-- limited duration tenancy

-- 3. owners / landlords of holdings where the length, remaining or whole, of a tenancy is five years or less
+- 1. owner-occupiers - holder of tenancies with a formal contract period of three years or more remaining - 3. owners / landlords of holdings where the length, remaining or whole, of a tenancy is three years or less